ariDev1/MSO5000_liveview/COMPARISON.md

 - ✅ Live VNC screenshot view
 - ✅ Tabbed GUI for controls, logs, and measurement
 - ✅ Robust support for hacked firmware quirks
+- ✅ SCPI Console with self-test and live command injection
+- ✅ Auto-blacklisting of failing SCPI queries for stability

 **Commercial Tools:**
 - ❌ Often support only SCPI or screenshot, not both